talipckl/ms_blog_frontend/README.md

 ## .env Edit

-To add the working directory of your backend to the .env file
+Don't forget to add your backend's working directory to the .env file

 ## Available Scripts